zeddytbr/pmayl/about-pmayl.md

 This page is still written in markdown.
 Please be patient while it is update to an HTML site.

-# PmaYl
+## [This piece of software has been abandoned and is no longer being updated.
+It is not safe to use for personal emails and does not function.
+Visit the website for more info].

-This is a simple email program that I made in python.
-It is currently in development and does not work.
+~~This is a simple email program that I made in python.
+It is currently in development and does not work.~~
 # Take this in to account:

     This program has currently been tested with only gmail.
 It will likely not work with other providers.